 On December 11, 2013, the Company acquired substantially all the assets of Allen Brothers (and its subsidiaries) based in Chicago, Illinois.
 Founded in 1893, Allen Brothers is a leading processor and distributor of premium quality meats to the nation's finest restaurants, hotels, casinos and country clubs.
 In addition, Allen Brothers supplies many of those same high quality products to consumers through a direct mail and e-commerce platform.
 The total purchase price for the business is expected to be approximately \$33,139 (subject to customary working capital adjustments), of which \$23,939 was paid at closing with cash proceeds from the Company's September 2013 common stock offering.
-The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration present valued at \$6,322, to be paid upon the achievement of certain EBITDA and revenue milestones over the four-year period following the closing.
-At December 11, 2013, the Company estimated the fair value of this contingent consideration to be \$6,322 based upon the most likely expected payout.
-This contingent liability is adjusted to fair value on a quarterly basis and is estimated to be \$6,565 at June 27, 2014.
+The remaining \$9,200 represents pension withdrawal liabilities of \$2,878 assumed by the Company and contingent earnout consideration with a present value of \$6,322 as of the closing, to be paid upon the achievement of certain EBITDA and revenue milestones over the four-year period following the closing.
+At December 11, 2013, the Company estimated the fair value of this contingent consideration to be \$6,622 at September 26, 2014.
 The Company expensed \$300 of professional fees in operating expenses related to the acquisition during the year ended December 27, 2013.
-The Company is in the process of performing a valuation of the tangible and intangible assets of Allen Brothers as of the acquisition date.
+The Company is in the process of finalizing a valuation of the tangible and intangible assets of Allen Brothers as of the acquisition date.
 These assets will be valued at fair value using Level 3 inputs.
-Other intangible assets are expected to be amortized over 20 years.
+Other intangible assets are expected to be amortized over 10 years.
 Goodwill for the Allen Brothers acquisition will be amortized over 15 years for tax purposes.

 On May 1, 2013, the Company acquired 100% of the equity interests of Qzina Specialty Foods North America Inc. ("Qzina"), a British Columbia, Canada corporation based in Pompano Beach, Florida.
 Founded in 1982, Qzina is a leading supplier of gourmet chocolate, dessert and pastry products dedicated to the pastry professional.
 At the time of its acquisition, Qzina supplied some of the finest restaurants, bakeries, patisseries, chocolatiers, hotels and cruise lines throughout the U.S. and Canada.
-The total purchase price for Qzina was approximately \$31,796 at closing, net of \$578 of cash (subject to customary post-closing working capital adjustments) and was funded with borrowings under the revolving credit facility portion of the Company's senior secured credit facilities.
-The Company expensed \$149 of legal fees in operating expenses related to the acquisition in the year ended December 27, 2013.
-The Company has completed a formal valuation of the tangible and intangible assets of Qzina, as of the acquisition date.
+The total purchase price for Qzina was approximately \$31,396, net of \$578 of cash, and was funded with borrowings under the revolving credit facility portion of the Company's senior secured credit facilities.
+In the third quarter of 2014, the Company received a settlement of \$491 from the prior owners of Qzina directly related to disputes regarding the working capital adjustment.
+The Company reduced goodwill by \$400 and used \$91 to offset legal fees that were incurred in connection with the dispute.
+The Company expensed \$149 of legal fees in operating expenses related to the acquisition date.
 These assets were valued at fair value using Level 3 inputs.
 Other intangible assets consist of trademarks, which will be amortized over 20 years, customer relationships, which will be amortized over 20 years, and covenants not to compete, which will be amortized over 2-5 years.
 Goodwill for the Qzina acquisition will not be deductible for tax purposes.